lbl-srg/obc/specification/source/cdl.rst

 has optional flags, described below, that trigger the evaluation of propagated parameters, and that evaluate expressions that involve parameters.

-CDL also has a keyword called ``final`` that prevents a declaration to be changed by the user.
+CDL also has a keyword called ``final`` that prevents a declaration from being changed by the user.
 This can be used in a hierarchical controller to ensure that parameter values are propagated to lower level controller in such a way that users can only change their value at the top-level location.
 It can also be used in CDL to enforce that different instances of blocks have the same parameter value.